 If I signed up for a QHP last year, what do I have to do to keep my plan?

-Anyone who purchased a QHP last year will need to come back to Maryland Health Connection to complete a new application and select a plan for 2015.
-Open enrollment begins on November 15 and you will have until December 18 to select a plan that will begin coverage on January 1, 2015.
-If you do not complete this process, your insurance company will renew your insurance policy, but your January bill will not reflect any tax credits.
-In order to receive your tax credits for 2015, you must visit Maryland Health Connection to apply and enroll again in a 2015 plan.
+If you purchased a QHP last year, you should come back to Maryland Health Connection to complete a new application and select a plan for 2020.
+Open enrollment runs from November 1 through December 15.
+If you do not complete this process, your insurance company will renew your insurance policy into the same or similar plan, but your January bill might not have the correct tax credits.
+In order to receive your tax credits, you should visit Maryland Health Connection to apply and enroll again in a plan.

 How will I know how much a plan will cost?